AGameAnx/dok-repo/patches/jaraci/combined_changelog_v12.md

     to make army trading mistakes increase overall trading in lategame through population limit and resource income changes.
 - Reduce the strength of mid-lategame strike craft counters while keeping strike craft balanced for early game.
-- Increase synergies between midgame units and railguns.
+- Tighten up interactions of all midgame units.
+- Make railgun midgame plays more viable, fix C/S railgun balance in general.
 - Increase power level of individual battlecruiser units, make them more capable of operating outside the main blob.
-- Tighten up interactions of all midgame units.
 - Reduce coin-flippy nature of certain early game build orders.
-- Improve the feeling of C/S cruisers feeling too squishy in the early game.
+- Improve the feeling of C/S carriers feeling too squishy in the early game.
 - Improve UX consistency and bug situation.

 ## Changes: